Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 All functionality that may be used by more than one process should be placed here.
 This could be a client to `databricks` or the like.

+If the component is used in communication with other subsystems and want to share types, they must be placed in `Components.Abstractions`.

 ### Solution folder 6.
 SubsystemTests

 This is currently without functionality.